Blockchain with proof of quantum work

 For the case that Chainwork is defined as +/-1 for matching (unmatching) sequences, knowing the distribution of the $\mathcal{N}_{\rm zeros}$ bits for each device used in mining and validation is sufficient to evaluate the distribution of Chainwork and thereby the evolution of the blockchain.
-For the case of confidence-based Chainkwork, it is sufficient to know the distribution of $\{W_\alpha\}$.
+For the case of confidence-based Chainwork, it is sufficient to know the distribution of $\{W_\alpha\}$.

-For a training set of 5 experiments and $1024$ random projections, the distribution of bits (thence validation rates), and distribution of $W_\alpha$ (thence confidence in validation) can be established as shown in Figs.~\ref{Bit-error-rates} and \ref{dWalpha}.
-We can fit the witness distributions by Gaussians, and thresholded bit outcomes by Bernouilli distributions.
-For purposes of accelerating analysis we can then resample these distributions to model a larger set of experiments without use of the QPU experiment each time.
+For a training set of $20$ nonce values (unitary evolution parameterizations) and $1024$ random projections, the distribution of bits (thence validation rates), and distribution of $W_\alpha$ (thence confidence in validation) can be established as shown in Figs.~\ref{Bit-error-rates} and \ref{dWalpha}.
+We can fit the witness distributions by Gaussians, and thresholded bit outcomes by Bernoulli distributions.
+For purposes of accelerating analysis we can then resample these distributions uniformly at random to model a larger set of quantum hashes without use of the QPU experiment each time.

-We employ this procedure in Figs.~\ref{threshold-P} and \ref{threshold-P2} with results consistent with full blockchain experiments involving finite-number of miners, such as those in Fig.~\ref{typical-blockchain2}.
-We consider 5120 combinations of model (spin-glass realization) and hyperplanes, for each of the 4 experimental QPUs.
-Using 20 programmings, we determine the distribution (Gaussian or Bernouilli for witnesses and bits respectively).
+We employ this procedure in Figs.~\ref{threshold-P} and \ref{threshold-P2} with results consistent with full blockchain demonstrations involving finite-number of miners, such as those in Fig.~\ref{typical-blockchain2}.
+We consider 20480 combinations of model (spin-glass realization) and hyperplanes, for each of the 4 generally-available QPUs.
+Using 32 programmings, we determine the distribution (Gaussian or Bernoulli for witnesses and bits respectively).
 We can then use these parameterized distributions to generate reasonable witness (and thresholded witness) distributions.
-For each mining attempt, we uniformly randomly sample a combination of model and hyperplanes - and then for any mining or validation event we choose uniformly at random an QPU and sample from the corresponding distribution.
+For each mining attempt, we uniformly randomly sample a combination of model and hyperplanes, and then for any mining or validation event we choose uniformly at random a QPU and sample from the corresponding distribution.